-Today is again Michaelmas, the Feast of Saint Michael & All Angels — of Michael, physician, & general in war; commander of the Jews, patron of the Nile, archistrategos of the Greeks, defender of the Romans; rescuer of souls.
-On this day in old Normandy, & England, the husbandman’s season ended, & another began; as too, the terms in colleges & courts.
-Michael, Gabriel, Uriel, Raphael — who bring the autumn to the North, & spring to the South, & through whom we pray as our battle continues against the Prince of Darkness in this fallen world — heavenly martials of our Victory.
+Today is again Michaelmas, the Feast of Saint Michael and All Angels — of Michael, physician, and general in war; commander of the Jews, patron of the Nile, archistrategos of the Greeks, defender of the Romans; rescuer of souls.
+On this day in old Normandy, and England, the husbandman’s season ended, and another began; as too, the terms in colleges and courts.
+Michael, Gabriel, Uriel, Raphael — who bring the autumn to the North, and spring to the South, and through whom we pray as our battle continues against the Prince of Darkness in this fallen world — heavenly martials of our Victory.

-I had been reading through the closing Questiones of the Prima Pars of the Summa Theologica, where the guardianship of the angels is expounded, & our hidden government is touched upon.
-From Boethius, Saint Thomas Aquinas inherits both the ancient idea of fate, & its Christian transformation — in which the influence of the astral is ever acknowledged, for good & evil; but along with the immutable fact of our human freedom.
-For no angel will dictate our acts, & no devil can force our obedience.
+I had been reading through the closing Questiones of the Prima Pars of the Summa Theologica, where the guardianship of the angels is expounded, and our hidden government is touched upon.
+From Boethius, Saint Thomas Aquinas inherits both the ancient idea of fate, and its Christian transformation — in which the influence of the astral is ever acknowledged, for good and evil; but along with the immutable fact of our human freedom.
+For no angel will dictate our acts, and no devil can force our obedience.

-An apprehension of celestial war, & of the necessity of angels, has been among men of all religious doctrines & traditions, since time out of mind.
-Yet it would go without saying today, that the slaves of empirical reason deny the possibility of such persons as angels & devils; as also the events in which they take part.
+An apprehension of celestial war, and of the necessity of angels, has been among men of all religious doctrines and traditions, since time out of mind.
+Yet it would go without saying today, that the slaves of empirical reason deny the possibility of such persons as angels and devils; as also the events in which they take part.
 The very idea of an angel is mocked, after it has been misrepresented, in the “demythologizing” school that flourishes even within the Church.
-Yet we know the angels; & intimately so, for we know instinctively which we should obey.
+Yet we know the angels; and intimately so, for we know instinctively which we should obey.
 But also that we do not have to obey.
 No angel, aloft or fallen, can compel the smallest action on our part.
-The former may inspire, the latter tempt, but we, under God, are the captains of our souls, & sovereign within our domain.
-Notwithstanding, it is war, & we are well to take our orders.
+The former may inspire, the latter tempt, but we, under God, are the captains of our souls, and sovereign within our domain.
+Notwithstanding, it is war, and we are well to take our orders.

 We cannot pretend to be Christian — or Jewish, or Muslim, or even Buddhist for that matter — without acknowledging the present reality of angels.
 From the first memory of man, this truth has been acknowledged, that there are spiritual beyond the physical forces, that they are personal in their nature, that they could even be named.
 Our modern anthropologists have great difficulty interpreting this “primitive” mind, for it does not personalize impersonal forces.
 It discerns the personal, apart.
 And so with the gods of pre-Christian mythology: detached, always, from what they control.